HL7/fhir-shorthand/input/pagecontent/tutorial.md

 `* extension contains FishSpecies 0..1`

-This rule states that the `extension` array (built into the Patient resource) will now contain an [Extension element](https://www.hl7.org/fhir/extensibility.html#extension) by the name of 'FishSpecies'.
+This rule states that the `extension` array of the Patient resource will now contain an [Extension element](https://www.hl7.org/fhir/extensibility.html#extension) by the name of 'FishSpecies'.

 Now save your file, change the command window back to the _FishExample_ directory, and run SUSHI again (remember `$ sushi .`?).
 You should now get an error message from SUSHI indicating _"The slice FishSpecies on extension must reference an existing extension"_, indicating that you haven't defined the 'FishSpecies' extension.